Brown University's Policy on Handling Allegations of Research Misconduct

 After completion of a case and all ensuing related actions, the Research Integrity Officer will prepare a complete file, including the records of any inquiry or investigation and copies of all documents and other materials furnished to the Research Integrity Officer or committees.
 The Research Integrity Officer will keep the file for seven (7) years beyond completion of the case.
 ORI or other authorized DHHS personnel will be given access to the records upon request.

-Contact Person for Policy: Keri Godin, Director, Office of Research Integrity
+Contact Person for Policy: Stephanie Endy, AVP for Research

 Last updated on: August 15, 2017